39 Museums in Salvador: Discover the history and culture of Bahia

 • Small decorative objects.

-These objects reveal the luxury and sophistication of the great families of Bahia during the colonial period.
+These objects reveal the luxury and refinement of the great families of Bahia during the colonial period.

 Activities

-As well as displaying its permanent collection, the Carlos Costa Pinto Museum promotes an active cultural programme, with lectures, seminars, temporary exhibitions and art workshops.
-The museum also has a specialised library and a souvenir shop.
+As well as exhibiting its permanent collection, the Carlos Costa Pinto Museum promotes an active cultural programme, with lectures, seminars, temporary exhibitions and art workshops.
+The museum also has a specialised library and a gift shop.

-The space is a true historical and cultural gem, which not only recounts the history of colonial art, but also keeps it alive through its programme and activities aimed at preserving the memory and culture of Bahia.
+It is a true historical and cultural jewel that not only tells the story of colonial art, but also keeps it alive through its programme and activities aimed at preserving the memory and culture of Bahia.

 9. Benin House Museum